 Jojoba is an excellent moisturizer for the scalp.
 Dry scalp is often mistaken as dandruff, causing flaky and tight skin and severe itching.
 Jojoba oil moisturizes your scalp deep down to the pores and doesn’t evaporate.
 This causes a deep and lasting moisturizing effect balancing the pH level of the scalp.
 It also promotes a healthy scalp with its anti-bacterial properties.
 This is particularly soothing for those who have issues of dandruff, dry scalp and psoriasis on the scalp.
 It moisturizes the scalp well and keeps the hair strong from the roots.

 Oily scalp problems can really wreak havoc on our hair.
 Most of the products available in the market for an oily scalp usually end up over drying the hair.
 Shampooing further increases the problem by making the hair dull and unhealthy.
 Jojoba oil helps to control the sebum excretion by our scalp glands It regulates the flow of sebum in clogged pores.
 It balances the amount of oil in our hair.

 Other jojoba oil benefits:

-14. Apply jojoba oils on the rough, dry cuticles and nails daily to maintain soft cuticles and treat ragged nails.
+14. Apply jojoba oils on the rough, dry cuticles and nails daily to maintain soft cuticles and to treat ragged nails.

 17. Use jojoba oil before shaving.
-It will help to prevent razor burns and will leave the skin smooth.
+It will help prevent razor burns and will leave the skin smooth.
 You can apply it directly after shaving to soothe and moisturize the skin.

-If You Enjoyed This Post, Sign Up For Free Newsletter
+If You Enjoyed This Post, Sign Up For Newsletter

 (And get your daily dose of Beauty & Wellness tips straight to your inbox)